Access and admission

 • Anyone who has previously acquired the skills set out in section 3 of the Ministerial Order establishing the requirements for the verification of official university degrees linked to the Master's Degree linked to the exercise of the profession of Chemical Engineer may access the Master's Degree linked to the exercise of the profession of Chemical Engineer. exercise of the profession of Industrial Technical Engineer, and their training must be in accordance with that established in section 5 of the aforementioned order, all referring to the Specific Technology module of Industrial Chemistry.

-• Likewise, access to the Master will be allowed when the degree title of the interested party covers the skills included in the basic and common training modules for the industrial branch of section 5 of the Ministerial Order that establishes the requirements for verification. of official university degrees linked to the exercise of the profession of Industrial Technical Engineer.
-In this case, the necessary complements must be taken to guarantee the skills included in the industrial chemistry block of the aforementioned order.
+• Admission to the Master's program will also be granted when the applicant's undergraduate degree covers the competencies outlined in the basic and common training modules for the industrial branch, as specified in section 5 of the Ministerial Order establishing the requirements for the verification of official university degrees related to the practice of the profession of Industrial Technical Engineer.
+In this case, the necessary supplementary courses must be completed to guarantee the competencies covered in the industrial chemistry section of the aforementioned order.

-• Likewise, those who hold any other degree may access this Master's Degree, without prejudice to the establishment of any prior training complements deemed necessary in this case.
+• Likewise, those holding a degree in Energy Engineering (or similar), a qualification with the powers of a Mining Technical Engineer (Specialization in Energy Resources) and Industrial Technical Engineers specializing in Industrial Chemistry may access this Master's program, without prejudice to the establishment of any additional prior training deemed necessary in this case.

 • Academic record.

-• Preference level of the student's access qualification.
+• Student's level of preference for the entry qualification.

 • Curriculum Vitae, assessing work experience and other additional studies that the student may have and, in particular, language knowledge.
 This assessment will be carried out by the Academic Committee of the Master.

-The entry and enrollment procedure is regulated by the Andalusian Single District Agreement.
+The admission and enrollment procedure is governed by the Andalusian Single District Agreement.